The 5 best sites to spot birds in Milton Keynes

 Water levels

 The water level is now no longer changed and the birds don’t turn up as much as they used to.
-It still holds excellent duck numbers, and the odd good bird usually a rarer grebe or duck (Slavonian Grebe and Velvet Scoter the most recent).
+The South lake is also a very busy area for “fun”.
+It still holds excellent duck numbers, especially in winter.
+And the odd good bird, usually a rarer grebe or duck (Slavonian Grebe and Velvet Scoter the most recent).
 But not remotely as many as it used to.
 It can however still hold surprises, such as the recent Bearded Tit, that appeared.

-The South lake gull roost which used to be huge has diminished, probably due to the increase in water sports.
-Sadly there is also a lack of people watching the lakes now, regular birders having moved on to better, less disturbed areas.
+The South lake gull roost, which used to be huge has diminished, probably due to the increase in water sports.
+Sadly there is also a lack of people watching the lakes now.
+Many regular birders having moved on to better, less disturbed areas.

 This little oasis of a nature reserve, run by the parks trust is actually under threat.
-The local council in their wisdom is building houses closer and closer; and has turned the surrounding land into a country park.
+The local council in their wisdom is building houses closer and closer.
+And has turned the surrounding land into a country park.
 So rather than the rugged farmland that has attracted Short-eared owls it is more manicured land, and has become a haven for dog walkers and youths!
+2022 has seen a large fence keep some of the youths from damaging the hides thankfully.
+And the CP is now actually excellent wild grass land for much of the year.

 Sometimes we really do need to allow nature to do as it wishes.